shakg/file-browser-api/README.md

 - `<PORT>`: The port number on which the server will run.

 ## Download Binaries

-- You can download binaries from releases page.
+> You can download binaries from releases page.
+Or with curl but you need to take a look at the latest release name and replace 'v1.0.0' with release you want to download.

 ```bash
 curl -LJO https://github.com/shakg/file-browser-api/releases/download/v1.0.0/file-browser-api